jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 and you want to inialize a Jupyter notebook.
 You could, for example, achieve this by opening a new window and executing it there.
-However, if you are somewhat like me, you might not want to have those ugly server logs soiling your beautiful worspace, but at the same time you might want to keep them somewhere close.
+However, if you are somewhat like me, you might not want to have those ugly server logs soiling your beautiful workspace, but at the same time you might want to keep them somewhere close.
 This is where sessions come in handy.

 So let's do this: Let's _detach_ from the current session by pressing `C-b d`.